alexispuckett3/Lab4/Home.md

 Are the LM741 op amps symmetric i.e. does the positive voltage performance equal the negative voltage performance?

+Yes, the positive voltage performance is equal to the negative voltage performance.

 ### Part Two:

 Did the integrating and differentiating circuits perform the mathematical operations expected?